wbiker/rules_dotnet/dotnet/toolchains.rst

 dotnet_register_toolchains_.

-If you wish to have more control over the toolchains you can instead just make direct calls to register_toolchains_ with only the toolchains you wish to install.
+If you wish to have more control over the toolchains you can instead just make direct calls to dotnet_register_toolchains_ with only the toolchains you wish to install.
 You can see an example of this in `limiting the available toolchains`_.